 But Taekwondo is very different from many such oriental martial arts.
 First, physically it is very dynamic with active movements that include a mirage of foot skills.
 Second, the principle physical movements are in simpatico with that of the mind and life as a whole.
 Third, it possesses dynamic poses from another perspective.

 Taekwondo can be characterized by unity: the unity of body, mind, and life, and the unity of the pose [“poomsae”] and confrontation, and cracking down.
 When you do Taekwondo, you should make your mind peaceful and synchronize your mind with your movements, and extend this harmony to your life and society.
 This is how in Taekwondo the principle of physical movements, the principle of mind training, and the principle of life become one and the same.
 On the other hand, the right poomsae lead to the right confrontation, which will eventually produce great destructive power.

 Because of the military background, there is a general code.
-These codes are reflected in the so-called ‘Commandments of modern Taekwondo’ and is strongly influenced by the Buddhism.
+These codes are reflected in the so-called ‘Commandments of modern Taekwondo’ and are strongly influenced by Buddhism.
 These commandments are influenced by the HwaRang Do code of honor:

 - Serve your lord with loyalty

 The commandments of Taekwondo are used as a guide for the moral development of students and artists.
 No student who does not fully understand these tenets can ever hope to master the true essence of the art.